MaestSi/MetONTIIME/README.md

 # MetONTIIME

 **MetONTIIME** is a Meta-barcoding pipeline for analysing ONT data in QIIME2 framework.
-The whole bioinformatic workflow consists of a preprocessing pipeline and a script emulating EPI2ME 16S workflow, so to make the whole bioinformatic analysis from raw fast5 files to taxonomy assignments straightforward and simple.
+The whole bioinformatic workflow consists of a preprocessing pipeline and a script emulating EPI2ME 16S workflow, Blasting each read against a user-defined database, so to make the whole bioinformatic analysis from raw fast5 files to taxonomy assignments straightforward and simple.

 ## Getting started